panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 [Try the demo.](https://codesandbox.io/s/prod-fire-3cfo3?file=/src/index.js)

-What's interesting is that `async findPerson(who)` now pauses its execution at the `await getList()` statement.
+`async findPerson(who)` now pauses its execution at the `await getList()` statement.
 The pause continues until the promise returned by `getList()` is either fulfilled or rejected.

-Now if you look at the `async findPerson(who)` function, you would notice how similar it is to the [synchornous version](#sync-code) of that function from the beginning of the post!
+Looking at the `async findPerson(who)` function you would notice how similar it is to the [synchornous version](#sync-code) of that function from the beginning of the post!
 That's the goal of promises and `async/await` syntax.

 ## 5. Conclusion

 The promise is a placeholder holding the result of an asynchronous operation.
 If the operation completes successfully, then the promise *fulfills* with the operation value, but if the operation fails: the promise *rejects* with the reason of the failure.

+Promises can also create chains, which are useful in handling multiple dependent async operations.

 If you'd like to read more about using promises, `async/await` from a practical side, I recommend checking [How to Use Fetch with async/await](/javascript-fetch-async-await/).